datawithjasmine/frictionless-package-conversion/README.md

 ### Project Overview

-I built a python script that creates a frictionless data package from a data file, commonly in .csv format.
+I built a python program that creates a frictionless data package from a data file, commonly in .csv format.
 The result is a folder that contains the data package file and a 'README.md' file for further instructions.

 ### Frictionless Data